davep/davep.github.com/content/2017-12-12-on_to_something_new.md

 ---
 layout: post
-title: "On to something new"
+title: On to something new
 categories: []
-tags: [programming, work, life]
+tags: programming, work, life
 date: 2017-12-12 13:59:01+0000
 ---